MeshCollider/OmniLite/README.md

 git pull
 ```

-The required version for use with the MultiBit master code is `omnicoinj-0.11.2-mb-alice`
+The required version for use with the OmniLite master code is `omnicoinj-0.11.2-mb-alice`

 Once cloned, you should then install the custom omnicoinj library using